 Alternative Breaks

-The Community Partnerships Director is interested in how the program and trips show up in the community and work with our various partners, both on- and off-campus.
-Responsibilities include: finalizing housing, transportation, and community partner contracts, securing locations for programmatic events throughout the school year, leading the All Community Meeting committee, inviting alumni, faculty sponsors, and community partners to All Community Dinners, facilitating reflections, and feedback sessions, introducing trip proposals and trip itineraries, and training on best practices for engaging community partners.
-The ideal candidate is comfortable negotiating, maintaining deadlines and making sure the leadership is adhering to timelines, and can facilitate personal and professional relationships between students, professionals, and organizations.
-Prior program experience preferred, not required.
+The Community Partnerships Director supports all aspects of community and housing partnerships for the program.
+The CP Director facilitates conversations with community and housing partners and Break Leaders, and creates opportunities for the team to deepen their sense of community.
+Responsibilities include: finalizing housing, transportation, and community partner contracts and evaluations, securing locations for programmatic events throughout the school year, organizing three All Community Meetings, and facilitating a workshop on best practices for engaging community partners.
+The ideal candidate enjoys developing programmatic timelines and facilitating personal and professional relationships between students, professionals, and organizations.
+Prior program experience is preferred, not required.

-The Communications Director is responsible for managing Alternative Breaks’ public relations and image with the campus and the larger community.
-Responsibilities include: managing participant recruitment and selection process, maintaining social media platforms, organizing participant rosters and databases, ordering program T-shirts, and overseeing the All-Go Checklist process (all of the logistical forms).
+The Communications Director manages Alternative Breaks’ public relations and image with the campus and the larger community.
+Responsibilities include: managing participant recruitment and selection processes, maintaining social media platforms, ordering program T-shirts, developing graphics, and overseeing the All-Go Checklist process (all of the logistical forms).
 The Communications Director ensures the program has a voice and a presence on and off campus.
-The ideal candidate is thoroughly organized and has experience with social media, outreach, and recruitment and is well-versed in creating graphics.
-They are creative and aren’t afraid to take risks.
-Prior program experience preferred, not required.
+The ideal candidate is organized, creative, and has social media, outreach, recruitment, and graphic design experience.
+Prior program experience is preferred, not required.

-The Development & Special Projects Director is responsible for expanding the edges of the Alternative Breaks program through doing more project-based work, focusing on the financial and internal development of the program.
-They work on increasing the capacity of the Director Team, in particular the finance director, and are instrumental in helping to envision and plan the long-term growth of the program.
-This role is more flexible and intended to support the overall Alternative Breaks program.
-The ideal candidate takes initiative, is a visionary, and is comfortable working in grey areas and helping to define and shape this director position.
-Prior program experience preferred, not required.
+The Development & Special Projects Director expands the edges of the Alternative Breaks program with more project-based work, focusing on the internal and external development of the program.
+Responsibilities include: serving as an RSO signatory, organizing a special project of their choice, and supporting the overall Alternative Breaks team.
+The ideal candidate takes initiative, enjoys learning new skills, and is comfortable working in grey areas to support the overall success of Alternative Breaks.
+Prior program experience is preferred, not required.

 Bridging Berkeley